 What Duties does a Director Owe and to Whom?

-Directors owe fiduciary duties to the company of which they are the Director.
+Directors’ duties involves fiduciary duties owed to the company of which they are the Director.
 Such duties encompass a fundamental duty of loyalty and to act in the best interests of the company, in good faith.
 There is an overriding duty not to secretly profit from the directorship.

 A failure by a Director to observe such duties may result in a breach of duty potentially having wide ranging ramifications, including but not limited to disqualification.